MACRec: a Multi-Agent Collaboration Framework for Recommendation: The MACRec Framework

 \subsubsection{\textbf{Task Interpreter}}

 The \textsl{Task Interpreter} translates the dialogs into executable recommendation tasks.

-The \textsl{Task Interpreter} will get the history of the user's conversations with the system when starts running.
+The \textsl{Task Interpreter} will get the conversation history when starts running.
 Since conversation histories can be long, the \textsl{Task Interpreter} will only get the last part of the history.
 The \textsl{Task Interpreter} also has access to call the text summarization tool to get a more concise overview of the history.
 Eventually, the \textsl{Task Interpreter} will give a specific description of the task requirements that will be used to guide the subsequent runs of the \textsl{Manager}.